 What To Do About Old Flooring

-Real estate professionals often disagree on whether it’s better to sell home as is and price it accordingly, offer buyers a flooring allowance, or replace flooring where necessary.
+Real estate professionals often disagree on whether it’s better to sell a home as-is and price it accordingly, offer buyers a flooring allowance, or replace the flooring.
 As a seller, it can be a tough decision to determine what to do about the floors without spending a fortune.
-The fact is that some homebuyers buy a home and replace flooring, paint, and wall coverings to reflect their own taste, so the money you spend to upgrade flooring may be a waste of money.
-Since many want a move in ready home or lack the vision to see past worn carpeting and scratched floors, some sellers opt to replace old worn carpeting with low-quality new carpeting.
+The fact is that some homebuyers buy a home and replace flooring to reflect their own taste.
+Subsequently, you have spent money to upgrade flooring only to have it replaced.
+Many buyers want a move-in-ready home.
+Some buyers lack the vision to see past worn carpeting and scratched floors, Some sellers opt to replace old worn carpeting with low-quality new carpeting.

 You first need to assess the state of your floors.
-Carpeting may respond well to a good cleaning, while cleaning and a couple of coats of floor acrylic can do wonders for wood floors.
-If you are on a limited budget and these basic revitalization steps improve the appearance of your home, your real estate agent may recommend that you list your house without making a major investment.
+The carpeting may respond well to a good cleaning.
+Cleaning and a couple of coats of floor acrylic can do wonders for wood floors.
+If you are on a limited budget, your real estate agent may recommend that you list your house without making a major investment.

 Consider Buyer Preferences When Replacing Flooring

-When your home needs new flooring to make it show better when you have it on the market, you should consider current buyer preferences which often lean toward hardwood floors rather than carpeting.
-Since the 1980s, many homeowners want hardwood in their living and dining room, along with hardwood or tile in kitchens.
+When your home needs new flooring to make it show better, you should consider current buyer preferences which often lean toward hardwood floors rather than carpeting.
+Many buyers want hardwood in their living and dining room, along with hardwood or tile in kitchens.
 They like carpet or hardwood in bedrooms.

-If your home was built prior to the 1970s, your original flooring might have been hardwood rather than plywood subflooring; after removing the carpeting, you might find that you already have hardwood that needs a bit of refinishing to make it appealing to buyers.
-Adding new hardwood on top of subflooring is a costly job, but if you have hardwood already in place, you may be money ahead by refurbishing what you have.
+If your home was built prior to the 1970s, your original flooring might have been hardwood rather than plywood subflooring.
+Rollback the carpeting to see if you have hardwood floors.
+They may need a bit of refinishing to make them appealing to buyers.

 Consult With Me Before Making A Flooring Decision

-In deciding what to do about flooring, I, as your real estate agent can offer you insights about what is selling in your area.
+I, as your real estate agent, can offer you insights about what is selling in your area.
 You will find that my recommendations might vary depending on whether your current home is in the moderately priced area versus an upscale one.
 I understand that your goal is to sell your home for a reasonable price without making a major investment that will not pay off.